 In a used car dealership, knowing how much money comes in and goes out each month is not an option: it is a necessity.
-Cash flow forecasting allows you to anticipate liquidity stress, avoid unforeseen events, and make decisions with greater confidence.
+Cash flow forecasting makes it possible to anticipate liquidity pressures, avoid unexpected issues and make decisions with greater confidence.

 What is cash flow and why does it matter in a dealership?

-Cash flow is the difference between the money that comes in and the money that goes out of a business over a certain period.
-Unlike accounting profit, cash flow reflects the money available in cash to operate.
+Cash flow is the difference between the money that comes into and goes out of a business over a given period.
+Unlike accounting profit, cash flow reflects the money available in the till to operate.

-A dealership may have good sales, but if collections are delayed or payments are concentrated, it may suffer liquidity problems.
-Without forecasting, it is easy to fall into overdrafts, be unable to replenish stock, or default on payments to suppliers.
+A dealership can have strong sales, but if payments are delayed or outgoing payments are concentrated, it can suffer liquidity problems.
+Without forecasting, it is easy to end up overdrawn, be unable to replenish stock or fail to pay suppliers.

 Main cash inflows and outflows in a used car dealership